 Jack Pepper (b.1999) is one of the UK's youngest commissioned composers.
-In his teenage years, he wrote music for the Royal Opera House, Classic FM's 25th Birthday, the Royal Philharmonic Society, for the Bournemouth Symphony Orchestra's 125th Birthday, for the Royal Liverpool Philharmonic Orchestra, The Band of HM Royal Marines and he collaborated with the London Philharmonic Orchestra.
+In his teenage years, he wrote music for the Royal Opera House, Classic FM's 25th Birthday, the Royal Philharmonic Society, for the Bournemouth Symphony Orchestra's 125th Birthday, for the Royal Liverpool Philharmonic Orchestra, The Band of HM Royal Marines and the London Philharmonic Orchestra.
 Jack has recorded his work with acclaimed conductors including Sir Antonio Pappano, Vasily Petrenko and Kirill Karabits; his music has been broadcast on Classic FM and the BBC.

 Alongside classical concert works, Jack is a songwriter in theatre and popular music.
 His work has been played at events ranging from the official Canada 150 Celebrations in Trafalgar Square, to the final ever Beating Retreat Ceremony at the iconic UK military hospital Headley Court.
 Jack's piece 'Chance' features on the JUNO Award-nominated album SymphRONica Upfront.

 As a performer, Jack has appeared as a vocalist at Wembley Arena aged eleven, has performed on stage at the Royal Albert Hall, Soho Theatre and the Roundhouse, has sung and played in front of Royalty and was a guest on the piano alongside Platinum-selling string quartet Bond at their 20th Anniversary celebration concert.

 "Brilliant, warm, generous, funny and open minded...one of England's most talked about young musicians." - WWFM The Classical Network (USA)